dax70/MvcApi/README.md

 Additionally, Web API has the concept of MediaTypeFormatters, but does not have a proper HTML one.
 If you need Razor views that work with models, without making everything go thru an ajax call to render UI then MVC API might be for you.

+#### Additional Resources
+* Paul Stovell- Some thoughts on ASP.NET MVC and WebAPI in 4.0 [One (more) ASP.NET] (http://www.paulstovell.com/one-more-aspnet)
+* Hadi Hariri - With HTTP, your application is your API [With Web API, we hear that Web API is for API’s and MVC is for UI] (http://hadihariri.com/2012/04/06/with-http-your-application-is-your-api/)

 ## License
 [MIT License](https://github.com/dax70/MvcApi/blob/master/LICENSE.md)